 - Toggle the Lock Switch to ‘locked’ or ‘unlocked’ to make the course available or unavailable.

 At the top right corner of your My Courses area, there is a gear-shaped icon.
-Mousing over this icon will say “Manage My Courses Module Settings” when you mouse over it.
+Mousing over this icon will say “Manage My Courses Module Settings”.
+Click on the icon.

 The next area will say Edit Course List.
 This will contain a list of all courses that you are enrolled in.
 To hide a course from this list, simple un-check the corresponding box for that course under the Course Name column.
 Click Submit to save your selection.